Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/STORIES/Erotic/The First Night of Us/Prelude.md

 Then I let my kisses drift down to her neck.
 Soft, damp kisses.
 The kind that stay.
+Neck was her weak spot, I knew.

 She signaled me to open my t-shirt.
 I did, with her help.
-She then caressed my back as I kept performing my kissing ritual.
+Then I removed my lucky t-shirt from her, that got a chance to be wrapped around this goddess underneath me.
+She wasn't wearing anything beneath it.
+We both were upper body naked.
+I avoided eye contact with her breast because my heart couldn't handle it so I kept performing my kissing ritual as she caressed my back.

 Her breath hitched when I whispered something stupid, just to see her laugh in the middle of it.
 And she did, half-laugh, half-moan, like her body didn’t know which reaction to choose.